-This planning condition shall not apply to the part of the property over which:- (i). a tenant has exercised the right to buy, the right to acquire or any similar statutory provision including the preserved right to buy or their mortgagees or successors in title and for the avoidance of doubt once such right has been exercised, the proprietor of the property, mortgagee in possession and subsequent proprietors and their mortgagees in possession shall be permitted to sell or rent the property on the open market; (ii). a leaseholder of a shared ownership property that has staircased to 100% or their mortgagee or successors in title and their mortgagee and for the avoidance of doubt once such staircasing has taken place the proprietor of the property, mortgagee in possession and subsequent proprietors and their mortgagees in possession shall be permitted to sell or rent the property on the open market.
+This planning condition shall not apply to the part of the property over which:- (i). a tenant has exercised the right to buy, the right to acquire or any similar statutory provision including the preserved right to buy or their mortgagees or successors in title and for the avoidance of doubt once such right has been exercised, the proprietor of the property, mortgagee in possession and subsequent proprietors and their mortgagees in possession shall be permitted to sell or rent the property on the open market; (ii). a leaseholder of a shared ownership property that has staircased to 100% or their mortgagee or successors in title and their mortgagee and for the avoidance of doubt once such staircasing has taken place the proprietor of the property, mortgagee in possession and subsequent proprietors and subsequent proprietors and their mortgagee and for the avoidance of doubt once such staircasing has taken place the proprietor of the property, mortgagee in possession and subsequent proprietors and their mortgagees in possession and subsequent proprietors and their mortgage is property.

-This planning condition shall not be binding on a mortgagee or chargee (or any receiver (including an administrative receiver) appointed by such mortgagee or chargee or any other person appointed under any security documentation to enable such mortgagee or chargee to realise its security any administrator (howsoever appointed) including a housing administrator (each a Receiver)) of the whole or any part of the affordable housing units or any persons or bodies deriving title through such mortgagee or chargee or Receiver provided that i) such mortgagee or chargee or Receiver shall first give written notice to the Local Planning Authority of its intention to dispose of the affordable housing units and shall have used reasonable endeavours over a period of three months from the date of the written notice to complete a disposal of the affordable housing units to another registered provider or to the Local Planning Authority for a consideration not less than the amount due and outstanding under the terms of the relevant security documentation including all accrued principal monies, interest and costs and expenses; and ii) if such disposal has not completed within the three month period, the mortgagee, chargee or Receiver shall be entitled to dispose of the affordable housing units free from the terms of this planning condition which provisions shall determine absolutely
+This planning condition shall not be binding on a mortgagee or chargee (or any receiver (including an administrative receiver) appointed by such mortgagee or chargee or any other person appointed under any security documentation to enable such mortgagee or chargee to realise its security any administrator (howsoever appointed) including a housing or administrator (each a Receiver)) of the whole or any part of the affordable housing units or any persons or bodies deriving title through such mortgagee or chargee or Receiver provided that i) such mortgagee or chargee or Receiver shall first give written notice to the Local Planning Authority of its intention to dispose of the affordable housing units and shall have used reasonable endeavours over a period of three months from the date of the written notice to complete a disposal of the affordable housing units to another registered provider or to the Local Planning Authority for a consideration not less than the amount due and outstanding under the terms of the relevant security documentation including all accrued principal monies, interest and costs and expenses; and ii) if such disposal has not completed within the three month period, the mortgagee, chargee or Receiver shall be entitled to dispose of the affordable housing units free from the terms of this planning condition which provisions shall determine absolutely